Peterkn2001/ATtiny-Programmer/README.md

 ### Notes

-Only 8 pins are used on the ZIF Socket.
+Only 8 pins are used on the ZIF Socket, but these sockets are commonly only available in 14 pins or greater.
-These lever-operated Zero Insertion Force sockets are commonly only available in 14 pins or greater, with the 16 pin version being very common.
-A 14 pin version coud be substituted if desired.
+A 16 pin socket is used to allow an SPO8 adapter to be used without fouling the ZIF lever, but a 14 pin version (or smaller if avaialble) could be substituted if this is not a consideration.

 The 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not reccomended)